Towards Powerful Probes of Neutrino Self-Interactions in Supernovae

-\emph{Neutrino signal duration.} Neutrinos diffuse out of the PNS over timescales $\sim 3R^2 / (c\,\lambda_{\nu {\rm N}}) \sim 1\, \mathrm{s}$~\cite{Arnett:1977xj, 1975PThPh..53..595S, Sato:1975vu, Raffelt:1996book}.
-The neutrino signal duration is longer by a factor $\sim 10$~\cite{Burrows:1984zz, Burrows:1986me, Burrows:1990ts}, because the stored thermal energy in matter continues to be emitted in neutrinos even after the first neutrinos escape.
+These neutrinos diffuse through matter until they reach the neutrinosphere, where they decouple and escape.
+As diffusion suppresses energy flow, their average energy outside the PNS is $\left \langle E_\nu \right \rangle \sim 10 \, \mathrm{MeV}$~\cite{1986rpa..book.....R}.
+Due to diffusion, the neutrino signal duration is $\sim 10\, \mathrm{s}$~\cite{Arnett:1977xj, 1975PThPh..53..595S, Sato:1975vu, Raffelt:1996book}.
 Far outside the PNS, this ultimately results in a neutrino shell of thickness ${\ell_0 \simeq c \cdot 10\,{\rm s}}$ that free-streams away at the speed of light.

 {\bf\emph{Supernova Neutrino Emission With $\boldsymbol{\nu}$SI.---}} Due to enhanced $\nu\text{--}\nu$ elastic scattering because of $\nu$SI, \emph{neutrinos do not free-stream after exiting the PNS}.
 This happens because, as we quantify below, the mean free path is initially tiny, on the $\mu\mathrm{m}$ scale.
 Neutrinos emitted in all outward directions from each surface element of the PNS promptly scatter with each other.
-This makes them move in all directions, including inwards, under a random walk (see S.M.).
-Macroscopically, the coupled neutrino fluid, denoted as \emph{ball} below, expands as a pressurized gas in vacuum.
+This makes them move in all directions, including inwards, under a random walk (see S.M., where we also discuss how the process conserves momentum).
+Macroscopically, the coupled neutrino fluid, denoted as the $\nu$ \emph{ball} below, expands as a pressurized gas in vacuum.
 On the relevant length scales --- much larger than the mean free path --- the behavior of the ball is described by relativistic hydrodynamics.
-As we detail in the S.M., there are two cases to consider.
+As we detail in S.M., there are two cases to consider.

 If, similar to the setup in Dicus \emph{et al.}~\cite{Dicus:1988jh}, we consider the sudden free expansion of a fluid in vacuum, we obtain a burst-like outflow.
 The ball stays homogeneous, with a near-constant density that decreases as it expands.
 Any density gradient would rapidly vanish due to the associated pressure difference.
 We have verified this with the \texttt{PLUTO} hydrodynamics code~\cite{Mignone_2007}, where we also find that the asymptotic expansion is homologous, i.e., $v_{\rm exp}(r) \propto r$ inside the ball, with $v_{\rm exp} = c$ at the outer boundary.
 Microscopically, homogeneity is ensured by the random walks mentioned above: any void would be rapidly filled by the randomly moving surrounding neutrinos.